AntonioBerna/nn-rpi-logic-gates/README.md

 Thus, the math whiz trains his neural network using these magic formulas, trying to minimize the error and correctly guess the output of the logic gates.

+> [!NOTE]
-> **NOTE:** I won't dwell too much on mathematics because I'm preparing a pdf that starts from the basics in order to fully understand the algorithms behind neural networks.
+> I won't dwell too much on mathematics because I'm preparing a pdf that starts from the basics in order to fully understand the algorithms behind neural networks.